Garland, TX to Columbia, SC Movers (NEW 2026 Costs)

 - Columbia is considered to be less safe than Garland with a score of 48.39 vs Garland's 62.87.

-- Air quality in Columbia is good, and in Garland it's good.
+- Air quality in Columbia is Good, and in Garland it's Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a South Carolina moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a South Carolina moving company's license by visiting the state's public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 When moving in South Carolina, explore movers' insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.